 6. Seek out other amateurs.

 Self-education is fine as far as it goes, but there's nothing like sharing an interest with others.
-Hundreds of astronomy clubs exist worldwide; see our directory.
-Call or e-mail a club near you, or check out its web site, and see when it holds meetings or nighttime observing sessions "star parties."
+Hundreds of astronomy clubs exist worldwide; see our clubs listing.
+Call or e-mail a club near you, or check out its web site, and see when it holds meetings or nighttime observing sessions — "star parties."
 These events, some of which draw hundreds of amateurs, can offer a fine opportunity to try different telescopes, learn what they will and will not do, pick up advice and new skills, and make friends.